andyatkinson/andyatkinson.github.io/README.md

 Set up hidden page initially as follows.

-1. Create _posts post with future date, e.g. one month in future
+1. Create _posts post with future date in filename of current date
 1. No tags
+1. No date (will use current date)
 1. Give post a non-date permalink
 1. Set "hidden: true" in front matter
 1. Use "bundle exec jekyll serve --future" to see it